camunda/camunda-docs-manual/site/src/documents/api-references/deployment-descriptors/tags/process-archive.html.md

       </p>
       <p>
         <strong>Text Content:</strong>
         The path to the resource that is part of this deployment.
-The resource is loaded with the classloader of the process application and must thus be relative to the process application classloader root(s).
+The resource is loaded with the classloader of the process application and therefore must be relative to the process application classloader root(s).
       </p>
     </td>
   </tr>